syaifurrizal/chartist-plugin-legendTitle/README.md

         var options = {
             chartPadding: {
-                right: 130 // This parameter will help your char be more awesomes!
+                right: 130 // We set the right padding to give a space for the legend.
+For this case we give 130 on the right because we want to place the legend on right position.
             },
             plugins: [
                 Chartist.plugins.ctLegendTitle({
-                    position: 'right',
+                    position: 'right', // Legend will be placed on the right of chart.
                     seriesName: ['First series', 'Second series','Third series']
                 })
             ]